All About Pantonic All Stars

 Paul Handley continues with the majority of our tuition to junior and senior players, supported by Steve Marshall and other long serving senior players.
 Ashley Hogg provides drum tuition at junior practices with training for new young drummers.
 We are still looking to recruit drummers to supplement our regular ones who have continuing work commitments.

 With a stream of up and coming players in our Junior Section we are always guaranteed a solid playing force and always open to welcome new young players.
 Our future is dependent on a constant influx of new talent and our junior orchestra is the perfect place for them to develop their skills as artistes.
 Paul Handley, our Musical Director, looks after the teaching with valuable help from experienced players.
 The learning curve can be steep but well worth the effort for those who are prepared to put in the work.
-In January we are moving to new rehearsal facilities at Hazel Grove High School, Jacksons Lane in Stockport.
+In the autumn we are hopefully moving to new rehearsal facilities but meanwhile we are based in our temporary home at Moorfield Primary School, Lyndhurst Avenue, Hazel Grove, Stockport.
 The junior section practices every Monday night from 7.00pm through till 8.30pm.
 For further details please contact us.